MI-AFP/tutorials/tutorials/11_performance-debug.md

 func a b = trace ("func " ++ show a ++ " " ++ show b) undefined
 ```

-Or better usage with our example of fibonacci numbers to see the calls:
+Or better usage with our example of Fibonacci numbers to see the calls:

 ```haskell
 module Main where